NIH-NICHD/Data-Linkage-Governance/LandscapeAnalysis.md

 The Office of the Secretary Patient-Centered Outcomes Research Trust Fund funded this project as part of a portfolio of data capacity projects related to patient-centered outcomes research and data linkage, aligned with Goal 2, Data Standards and Linkages for Longitudinal Research, in the next decade’s strategic plan.

-Full report available here: <placeholder for link>.
+Full report available here: placeholder for link.

 Report citation: CMS Alliance to Modernize Healthcare (The Health FFRDC).
 Data Governance Metadata Standards: Landscape and Gap Analysis.
 Prepared under Contract No. 75N94023F00171.
 January 2024.